filleben/F1Experiences/README.md

 - **Event Details**: Each race event has a details page showing the avaiable tickets and circuit map for each event.
 - **Cart**: Users can add, view and adjust tickets in their cart.
 - **Checkout**: Users can purchase tickets in there cart using the checkout app.
 If users are logged in the checkout form will be prefilled with existing information when avaiable.
+- **Add/Edit/Delete Events**: Site managers can edit or delete existing race events aswell as being able to add new events.
+- **Add/Edit/Delete Tickets**: Site managers can edit or delete existing tickets for each race event aswell as being able to add new tickets.
 - **404 Page**: Provides users with a message if they have entered an incorrect URL or clicked an incorrect link, gives the user the option to return to the home page.

 ### Features Left to Implement